nking0715/Blu-Recipe/README.md

 This project is going to be a recipes app.
 Click _[here](https://recipes-app.pages.dev)_ to check the progress so far.

 My goal is to make a kind of social network on which the user can find recipes turorials with calories counter and a grocery list generator.
-It is in progress and yet no fully responsive: for a better experience access the app with a smartphone or simulate a mobile screen (with Chrome: Ctrl + Shift + C, Ctrl + Shift + M; with Firefox: Cntrl + Shift + M).
+It is in progress but already fully responsive.

 Data are consumed from _[spoonacular API](https://spoonacular.com/food-api/)_, _[mealdb API](https://www.themealdb.com/api.php)_, and _[REST Countries API](https://restcountries.com/#rest-countries)_.